PrefectHQ/prefect/docs/guides/migration-guide.md

 ### Code as workflows

-With Prefect 3.0, your functions *are* your flows and tasks.
+With Prefect 3.0, your decorated functions *are* your flows and tasks.
 Prefect 3.0 automatically detects your flows and tasks without the need to define a rigid DAG structure.
 While use of tasks is encouraged to provide you the maximum visibility into your workflows, they are no longer required.
 You can add a single `@flow` decorator to your main function to transform any Python script into a Prefect workflow.

 ### Fewer ambiguities

 Prefect 3.0 eliminates ambiguities in many ways.
-For example. there is no more confusion between Prefect Core and Prefect Server &mdash; Prefect 3.0 unified those into a single open source product.
+For example, there is no more confusion between Prefect Core and Prefect Server &mdash; Prefect 3.0 unified those into a single open source product.
 This product is also much easier to deploy with no requirement for Docker or docker-compose.

 If you want to switch your backend to use Prefect Cloud for an easier production-level managed experience, Prefect profiles let you quickly connect to your workspace.

-In Prefect 1.0, there were several confusing ways you could implement `caching`.
+In Prefect 1.0, there were several confusing ways to implement `caching`.
 Prefect 3.0 resolves those ambiguities by providing a single `cache_policy` function paired with `cache_expiration`, allowing you to define arbitrary [caching mechanisms](https://docs.prefect.io/latest/develop/task-caching) &mdash; no more confusion about whether you needed to use `cache_for`, `cache_validator`, or file-based caching using `targets`.

 A similarly confusing concept in Prefect 1.0 was distinguishing between the functional and imperative APIs.
-This distinction caused ambiguities with respect to how to define state dependencies between tasks.
+This distinction caused ambiguities when defining state dependencies between tasks.
 Prefect 1.0 users were often unsure whether they should use the functional `upstream_tasks` keyword argument or the imperative methods such as `task.set_upstream()`, `task.set_downstream()`, or `flow.set_dependencies()`.
 In Prefect 3.0, there is only the functional API.

 ## Next steps